 Have you received a negative COVID-19 test?

-Before you fly, you need to provide evidence of a negative COVID-19 PCR test.
+Before you fly, you may need to provide evidence of a negative COVID-19 PCR test.
 This involves a swab sample of the nose and/or throat.
 It’s now super common to be required in many countries upon departure and arrival when travelling internationally.
+Australia doesn’t require proof of a negative test to leave the country, however the country you are travelling to may have testing requirements, so be sure to check this in the days before your flight.

-Where in Australia can you depart from in November?
+Where in Australia can you depart from now?

-It won’t be long until selfies in front of Sydney International Airport’s iconic ‘Departures’ sign will be flooding Instagram feeds once again.
-Come November, Sydney will be Australia’s main hub for international travel, with Melbourne International Airport also set to reopen for overseas travel on 1 November.
+Selfies in front of Sydney International Airport’s iconic ‘Departures’ sign are back with a vengeance.
+Sydney is Australia’s main hub for international travel, with the majority of overseas flights departing from and arriving into the harbour city.
+Melbourne International Airport and Brisbane Airport are also open for overseas travel.
 Other states and territories may have to wait a little longer for international flights to resume, and domestic border restrictions will play a significant role in determining how connecting flights will be planned and managed throughout Australia.

 While the Australian government hasn’t outlined any restrictions on countries you’ll be allowed to travel to once international borders open, there are a few factors that will influence your choice of holiday destination, including: what countries borders are open; their quarantine requirements; and the availability of flights from Australia.

-Travel bubbles for quarantine-free travel are on the cards for certain countries like New Zealand, Thailand, Fiji and Singapore in the future.
+Travel bubbles for quarantine-free travel are open between Australia and Singapore, Japan and South Korea.
+Australians can travel to Fiji, Thailand and Sri Lanka quarantine free, with more countries being added to this list frequently.
 We’ll keep an eye out for these announcements, and in the meantime, we suggest you keep an eye on what amazing experiences are waiting for you in these awesome destinations!

 What about arriving back in Australia?